631

 another try” (I4).

-in the development of technology, replacing humans,
+seafarers in the development of technology: replacing

-defining trait of the system funding strategies and
+defining trait of the system: funding strategies.

-assuring application must be considered already at
+must be considered already at the funding stages.

 5 DISCUSSION & CONCLUSION